hortonworks/cloudbreak/README.md

 cbd migrate cbdb pending
 ```

-For some reason if you encounter a similar problem with Periscope, Datalake or Environment, then run the following commands and you can restart the Cloudbreak Deployer:
+For some reason if you encounter a similar problem with Periscope, Datalake, Redbeams, or Environment, then run the following commands and you can restart the Cloudbreak Deployer:
 ```
 cbd migrate periscopedb up
 cbd migrate periscopedb pending